hmp-08/Burmese-POS-Tagging/README.md

 15. v as Verb (E.g. လှုပ်ရှား )

 # Data Preprocessing
-I Splitted the corpus into training, validation, and testing sets.
+I splitted the corpus into training, validation, and testing sets.
 The training set contains the majority of the data (90%), while the validation and testing sets includes 5% each maintaing a balanced representation of POS tags across sets.
 I also generated a vocabulary file that includes all unique words from the training set.
 I utilized preprocessing and formatting scripts provided by OpenNMT and formatting the data into the desired input format for OpenNMT.

 # Data Integration with OpenNMT